Ordissimo/ipp-example/README.md

 - `get-printer-attributes.c`: Every IPP printer/server has some attributes which a user/client can see using an IPP request(very similar to an HTTP GET request).
 For instance, if the name of my printer is **"My cool printer"**, there will be an attribute in the request with the name `printer-name` having value `My cool printer`.<br><br>To test this, you either need an IPP supported printer, or you can simulate a printer using the command `ippserver "My cool printer"`.
 This command makes use of the [`ippserver`][2] program.

+- `print-job.c`: As the name suggests, send a print job to an IPP printer.

 ## Compilation Instructions

 You need `libcups2-dev` installed for the CUPS API.
 You can install it using `sudo apt install libcups2-dev` on linux systems.
 Then run: